-Carter is a visual storyteller whose films have been selected by over 125 national and international festivals, earning more than 75 awards, nominations, and finalist honors.
 His latest horror short, Take Three Please, is currently on the festival circuit and receiving widespread acclaim.
-Most recently, it was named a Semi-Finalist at the Oscar®-qualifying Rhode Island International Film Festival.
+Most recently, it was named a Semi-Finalist at the Oscar®-qualifying Rhode Island International Film Festival and will screen this November at the Fort Lauderdale International Film Festival.

-Other festival highlights include the Coronado Island Film Festival, Sidewalk Film Festival, two consecutive years at the All-American High School Film Festival, and a Best High School Short nomination at the Catalina Film Festival.
+Other festival highlights include selections at the Coronado Island Film Festival, Sidewalk Film Festival, two consecutive years at the All-American High School Film Festival, and a Best High School Short nomination at the Catalina Film Festival.

 TRAILERS & DIRECTORS REEL